New Hampshire's early primary gives students unparalleled access to the candidates.

 Students have many opportunities to get involved with the process in New Hampshire, "where they can canvass, or phone bank, or work for a national presidential candidate that they support and who they have more than likely met," Bhatt said.

 With President Donald Trump seeking a second term, there are fewer events on campus for Republican candidates, unlike in 2016, when presidential hopefuls visited campus.
 Some campus Republicans did travel to Manchester on Aug.
-15 to attend a Trump rally, and the first 2019 GOP candidate, former Massachusetts Gov. Bill Weld, will visit campus on Oct.
+15 to attend a Trump rally, and 2020 GOP candidate former Massachusetts Gov. Bill Weld will visit campus on Oct.
 10.

 Weld's visit, at the invitation of the Dartmouth College Republicans, is billed as a policy talk, not a campaign event.
 Weld will speak from 4:15 to 5:15 p.m. in Filene Auditorium.
 The discussion and question-and-answer period are free and open to the public.